Sahilberi/ImageTextField/README.md

 if you want to add image on right side you have to select the Force Right-to-Left option in semantic in interface builder.
 ![alt tag] (https://cloud.githubusercontent.com/assets/7422405/23246591/dd38df2c-f9ba-11e6-9c6c-aa0171926d62.png)

+# Installation

+Manually

+Clone or Download this Repo.
+Then simply drag the class ImageTextField.swift to your Xcode project.

 # Requirements

 Swift 3.0